 In Connecticut, credit and debit cards are accepted by all sportsbooks.
 Much like with any region, bettors may attach one card to each account.
-PayPal and other eWallets are not permitted, but these are common restrictions for when states first legalize sports betting and are subject to change.
+PayPal and other eWallets are not permitted, but these are common initial restrictions when US states legalise gambling and sports betting and are subject to change.
 For specific queries on your deposit options, consult the information on the sportsbook’s website or app.

 Who is Eligible to Bet in CT?

 Connecticut’s eligibility requirements for sports betting are straightforward, but beyond the legal gambling age, many people aren’t aware of many of the restrictions.